appliedmicrobiologyresearch/covgap/README.md

 You can install snakemake by creating a conda environment, as illustrated in the [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) page:

 ### Installation:
 Portability expansion is on its way, for the moment, we reccommend to clone the repository in a directory of your choice.
-The procedure was tested successfully in Linux and Mac operative systems.
 ```
 $ git clone https://github.com/appliedmicrobiologyresearch/covgap/ /path/to/covgap
 ```